MicrosoftDocs/architecture-center/docs/guide/design-principles/redundancy.md

 ![Diagram of load-balanced VMs](./images/load-balancing.svg)

 **Replicate databases**.
-Azure SQL Database and Cosmos DB automatically replicate the data within a region, and you can enable geo-replication across regions.
+Azure SQL Database and Azure Cosmos DB automatically replicate the data within a region, and you can enable geo-replication across regions.
 If you are using an IaaS database solution, choose one that supports replication and failover, such as [SQL Server Always On availability groups][sql-always-on].

 **Enable geo-replication**.
-Geo-replication for [Azure SQL Database][sql-geo-replication] and [Cosmos DB][cosmos-db-geo-replication] creates secondary readable replicas of your data in one or more secondary regions.
+Geo-replication for [Azure SQL Database][sql-geo-replication] and [Azure Cosmos DB][cosmos-db-geo-replication] creates secondary readable replicas of your data in one or more secondary regions.
 In the event of an outage, the database can fail over to the secondary region for writes.

 **Partition for availability**.
 Database partitioning is often used to improve scalability, but it can also improve availability.
 If one shard goes down, the other shards can still be reached.
 A failure in one shard will only disrupt a subset of the total transactions.